What is your request? Quickly find the information you are looking for. ↓

 This sounds just like your description of the investor visa.
 I am not an investor and only run my personal business.
 What is the difference?

-Well yes, at first glance it sounds the same.
-However, the requirements for freelancers are much less strict.
+Well, yes, at first glance it sounds the same.
+However, the requirements for freelancers are less strict.
+They take into consideration that you are not a Tata or Rockefeller...

 §§§